Today (20th July 2017), Genesis and Notting Hill

 Will the way I contact you change?

-Over time, we’ll be looking at how best to support our customers and there might be some changes as part of the merger.
+Over time, we’ll be looking at how best to support our customers and there might be some changes as part of the partnership.
 We will keep you informed and involved every step of the way to ensure that your voice is heard.

 There will be no immediate change to the companies who carry out repairs, so you’ll continue to see the same colleagues as you have before, apart from any changes that were already planned.
 We’ll be looking at the most effective repairs service for the new organisation and will keep you informed.